nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Adding a guest : `add_guest`

-Adds a guest to the bottom of the existing overall guest list.
+This command will help you add a new guest to the bottom of the existing overall guest list.

 **Format:** `add_guest n/NAME p/PHONE e/EMAIL a/ADDRESS [rsvp/RSVP] [r/RELATION] [t/TAG]...`